pablodecm/phd_thesis/src/103_chapter_3.md

 While a detailed
-closed-form description of $p(\boldsymbol{x}|\boldsymbol{\theta})$ cannot be obtained, we can safely make a very useful remark about its basic structure, which is fundamental for simplying the statisical treatment of particle collider observations and simulations, and was already hinted in [Section @sec:main_obs] when discussing the possible outcomes of fundamental proton-proton interactions.
-The aforementioned reflection is that the underlying process generating $\boldsymbol{x}$ is a *mixture model*, it can be expressed as the probabilistic composition of samples from multiple probabilistic distributions corresponding to different types of interaction processes occurring in the collision.
+closed-form description of $p(\boldsymbol{x}|\boldsymbol{\theta})$ cannot be obtained, we can safely make a very useful remark about its basic structure, which is fundamental for simplyfing the statistical treatment of particle collider observations and simulations, and was already hinted at in [Section @sec:main_obs] when discussing the possible outcomes of fundamental proton-proton interactions.
+The aforementioned reflection is that the underlying process generating $\boldsymbol{x}$ can be treated as a *mixture model*, which can be expressed as the probabilistic composition of samples from multiple probabilistic distributions corresponding to different types of interaction processes occurring in the collision.
 If we knew the probabilistic